wavefrontHQ/docs/pages/doc/wavefront_monitoring_spy.md

 ---
-title: Examining Data With Spy
+title: Getting Data Samples With Spy
 tags: [administration, dashboards]
 sidebar: doc_sidebar
 permalink: wavefront_monitoring_spy.html
-summary: Use HTTP endpoints to obtain a sampling of ingested data or examine ID allocations from your Wavefront instance.
+summary: Use HTTP endpoints to get samples of the metric points, spans, or ID allocations from your Wavefront instance.
 ---

-Your Wavefront instance includes HTTP endpoints for returning a sampling of the following kinds of data from your Wavefront instance:
+Your Wavefront instance includes HTTP endpoints that return samples of new or ingested data from your Wavefront instance.
+You can analyze the returned samples to look for patterns in:
 * Ingested metric data points
 * Ingested tracing spans
 * IDs that correspond to any newly added metrics, sources, spans, or tags

 Each endpoint displays a header that describes your request, and then lists the results, if any, in close to real time (as soon as they are available).
 Each data item (point, span, or ID) is listed on a separate line.

 {% include shared/badge.html content="You need [Direct Data Ingestion permission](permissions_overview.html) to use these HTTP endpoints." %}

  **Note:** Because these endpoints connect to a single Wavefront back-end, data is returned from only a single ingestion shard, even when you request 100% sampling.

-## Examine Ingested Metric Points
+## Getting Ingested Metric Points

 Your Wavefront instance includes an HTTP endpoint that returns a sampling of the ingested metric points that have specified characteristics.
 You can use the returned list of points to help you answer questions like: